Narroeny/RBRS/README.md

 DEVELOPERS:
 To work with the RBRS source, either insert a fresh model into your game, or use the provided RemodelRBXMXToDirectory.lua file with the Remodel utility to create a directory to work in with a RBXMX file from Roblox Studio.
 You can also use the provided RemodelDirectoryToRBXMX.lua utility to convert your local directory to an RBXMX for usage ingame and in Studio.

+Once you have finished, and have uploaded your modified version to a fork, make a pull request to be reviewed.

 Remodel can be found at:
 https://github.com/rojo-rbx/remodel